usnistgov/labbench/doc/guide/02_getting_started/02 rack.md

     measurements = [sweep.single(fc, duration=1.0) for fc in FREQS]
 ```

-They open and close connections with all `Device` children by use of `with` methods.
+They open and close connections with all child devices by use of `with` methods.
 The connection state of all `SweptMeasurement` children are managed together, and all are closed in the event of an exception.